Will the RX9 return on January 2020 for the Mazda 100th Anniversary and if it does will it have a rotary Wankel motor? Today we discuss that.

 The reality is the Maybach brand is an amazing badge.
 It's a value that has gone unrealized because it lives in a market that doesn't care about its accomplishments.
 They don't care that it's faster or sleeker or more exclusive.
 Maybach needs to develop its own image, its own characteristics and every time we see it we need to be frozen in our tracks and gawk at it the way it deserves.
 It's the same reason I put the Excelero picture above and not the current model.
 Because if I put the latest car you probably wouldn't have read the article.
 How sad is that?

 Allen "Primo" Harris

-Allen has contributed to HINCity, Under the Hood as well as other venues through articles and videos.
-His focus is on helping people in the car show arena improve their results and through this provide a better experience for everyone.
+Allen has contributed to HINCity, prolific writer, exotic car event organizer and current Automotive Marketer tthrough articles and videos.
+His focus is on helping people in the automotive community improve their results and through this provide a better experience for everyone.